tkphung/CellSegmentation/README.md

 ### Executing program

-The script `Shell_segment_cells.m` includes blocks of code using the segmentation and visualization functions.
+The script `Shell_segment_cells.m` includes blocks of code using the segmentation functions and visualizing results.

 ## Authors